joefitzgerald/go-plus/README.md

 * Code quality inspection using `go vet`
 * Linting using `golint`
 * Syntax checking using `go build` and `go test`
+* Display of test coverage using `go test -coverprofile`

 ### Example